 Give This Recipe A Hand

-So, these Vegan Sweet Potato Veggie Burgers are probably the healthiest veggie burgers on the planet, but is that all?
+So, these Sweet Potato Quinoa Burgers are probably the healthiest veggie burgers on the planet, but is that all?
 I mean, isn’t there anything else that matters besides being healthy?
 Well, now that you mention it, there is something else that’s pretty important when it comes to eating.
 Taste.
 Don’t worry, I’ve got that covered too.

 Not only is this recipe super healthy, it’s pretty darn delicious too.
 You betchya.
 I can say that because my husband used to live in North Dakota.
 They say that kind of thing there.
 Along with “holy buckets.”